LvnLx/Tempus/README.md

 #### Integration

 To integrate a dynamic timing system like this, the audio buffer interface would essentially act as a driver for the timing system.
 This is achieved by adding a timing buffer which is incremented through at the same time, and to be more precise, **by** the audio buffer.
-As you may be able to guess, the timing buffer is a sample acurrate representation of a measure determined by the given metronome settings.
+As you may be able to guess, the timing buffer is a sample accurate representation of a measure determined by the given metronome settings.
 This is what the outputs of the table in the [System](#system) section are used for.
 As the audio buffer interface iterates through the buffer it provides, it simultaneously iterates through the timing buffer, with the timing buffer wrapping back to the beginning once it reaches the end

 > [!NOTE]
 > In most cases the timing buffer is much longer than the audio buffer, so the audio buffer will be iterated through multiple times before the timing buffer is restarted

 With regards to actually writing data to the audio buffer, the following process is used:

-1. Lopp through all clips, and for any clip with a start smaple that matches the current timing buffer sample and is `active`, mark it as `playing`
+1. Loop through all clips, and for any clip with a start sample that matches the current timing buffer sample and is `active`, mark it as `playing`
 2. Loop through all `playing` clips, and copy their current sample value into the audio buffer, then increment the sample number it's on.
 If the sample number incremented to is outside of the valid sample range for the clip, mark it as no longer `playing`

 the approach implements what was discussed in [Ensuring Completion](#ensuring-completion).
 In addition to what was just described, any wrapping around to the beginning of buffers is also handled, so that there is only ever one active timing buffer, and clips are reset to a state in which they are ready to be picked up again by the time the next measure is played